adam-savard/keyboard-function-keys-linux/README.md

 # Enable Function Keys On The Keychron K2 Mechanical Keyboard Under Linux

-Below, you'll find the steps required to create a systemd command that will run at boot to disable the media keys and restor f1-f12 functionality.
+Below, you'll find the steps required to create a systemd command that will run at boot to disable the media keys and restore f1-f12 functionality.

 ## Step 1